jitsolution19/Python_Programming_basic/README.md

 # Python_Programming_basic
-This repository contain the basic python program
+This repository contain the basic python program and automation program